eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

 **Cos of using Concatenative inheritance**

 1. Perhaps more slow from Prototype Delegation, as you need to copy each method property for each instance.
+If you’re creating a hundreds of thousands of objects and you need your app to perform smoothly at or near realtime (think game engines, realtime signal processors etc), delegating calls to methods(adding shared methods in a prototype obj) can save you from a lot of manual memory management.

 ```js